Lefter1s/node-tip-bot/README.md

 node-tip-bot is an open-source node.js IRC bot for tipping with altcoins.
-It uses [node-caix](https://github.com/lefter1s/node-caix) for integration with CAIx's JSON RPC API.
+It uses [node-coin](https://github.com/lefter1s/node-coin) for integration with altcoin's JSON RPC API.

 # Installation
 To install node-tip-bot simply clone this repo and install dependencies: